Whether you are pleased with your assessment results or disappointed, this short guide can help you to get the most out of your feedback.

 If you are not sure about some of the terms your lecturer has used, the Glossary* on this page can help.
 If you are still unsure of your results or feedback, we recommend speaking with your lecturer

-Firstly, accept your result
+Firstly, acknowledge your result

 Be honest with yourself